-- 5.1 County Responsibilities.
-Pursuant to C.R.S. § 30-15-401(1)(n.5)(I), the County may be open fires within the county.
+5.1 County Responsibilities.
+Pursuant to C.R.S. § 30-15-401(1)(n.5)(I), the County may ban open fires within the county.
 In considering multi-county or statewide open burning restrictions that impact other counties pursuant to C.R.S. § 24-33.5-1225, the County will inform the DFPC so that the DFPC may aid the counties in advising the Governor in issuing a proclamation against open burning and/or public movements in any area of the State spanning multiple counties to avoid overbroad burn bans.
 The County shall, to the extent possible, include and follow the public use restrictions outlined in the County OP.
-The County agrees to work cooperatively with the DFPC to coordinate public fire prevention messages provided to the media as outlined in the County OP. - for fire restrictions, and upon determining the need for restrictions on open burning and/or public movements affecting more than one county, recommend to the Governor the imposing or lifting of restrictions for burning and/or public movements, and inform affected counties of the Governor's decision.
+The County agrees to work cooperatively with the DFPC to coordinate public fire prevention messages provided to the media as outlined in the County OP.

+5.2 DFPC Responsibilities.
+The DFPC shall confer with the County about the need for fire restrictions, and upon determining the need for restrictions on open burning and/or public movements affecting more than one county, recommend to the Governor the imposing or lifting of restrictions for burning and/or public movements, and inform affected counties of the Governor's decision.
 The DFPC, in cooperation with the County, shall coordinate public fire prevention messages provided to the media and public as outlined in the County OP.
 To the extent that DFPC resources and funding are available, DFPC may assist the County in its wildfire prevention efforts, including, but not limited to, fuels reduction and public education activities.